DocumentationAPI ReferenceRelease Notes

 • The application is the highest hierarchy within your organization's workspace.

-• It represents a full task (end to end use case) and may include multiple steps, or represent a chat scenario.
+• It represents a full task (end to end use case) and can encompass various Interaction Types, each tailored to specific parts of the workflow or evaluation.

 Environment ♻️